JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/tutorial_GMT_Topography_GeologicalMap.md

 #### 1. Download topographic data and tectonic maps of the Alpine region
 The ETOPO1 data file used in this example can be downloaded here:
 [https://ngdc.noaa.gov/mgg/global/global.html](https://ngdc.noaa.gov/mgg/global/global.html).
 For this example we downloaded *ETOPO1_Ice_g_gmt4.grd* and stored it directly in the folder where we will be working.
-For the geological map, we downlaod the data from the [SPP 4DMB repository](http://www.spp-mountainbuilding.de/data/Maps.zip) and extract the zip file (also in the current folder).
+For the geological map, we download the data from the [SPP 4DMB repository](http://www.spp-mountainbuilding.de/data/Maps.zip) and extract the zip file (also in the current folder).
 In this data set, a *gmt* file with the data for different tectonic units is given in *./ tectonic_maps_4dmb_2020_09_17/GMT_example/alcapadi_polygons.gmt* .

 #### 2. Create a tectonic map with orthogonal projection